What is the reviewer looking for?

 Possible outcomes of peer review

-The length of the peer review process varies by journal, so check with the editors or the staff of the journal to which you are submitting to for details of the process for that particular journal.
-Click here to read Wiley’s review confidentiality policy and check the review model for each journal we publish.
+The length of the peer review process varies by journal, so consult with the journal’s editors or staff for details of the process for that particular journal.
+Generally, the timeline is mentioned in the invitation email.
+The wording could be "The reviewers should abide by the date mentioned in the invitation letter.
+This is best peer review practice for the journal".
+Additionally, you can read our review confidentiality policy and check the review model for each journal we publish.

 Originality, scientific significance, conciseness, precision, and completeness

-They may also consider the following:
+A reviewer may also consider the following:

 The journal’s editor or editorial board considers the feedback provided by the peer reviewers and uses this information to arrive at a decision.
 In addition to the comments received from the review, editors also base their decisions on: